 Now that I am really ramping up my training, I have to pay close attention to the foods that I am putting into my body.
 I have to make every calorie count.
 For those that know me, I do have a sweet tooth.
 I have to limit some of those treats now so that I have room for those nutrient dense foods that will carry me through my runs, especially the long ones.

-Lean red meat (filet mignon)
+- Lean red meat (filet mignon)

-Beans (garbanzo &black beans are my favorites)
+- Beans (garbanzo &black beans are my favorites)

-Nut butters (almond butter has a special place in my heart)
+- Nut butters (almond butter has a special place in my heart)

-Quinoa (Erin’s note-this is a combo of carbs and protein, but is unique in that for a carb source it is unusually high in protein)
+- Quinoa (Erin’s note-this is a combo of carbs and protein, but is unique in that for a carb source it is unusually high in protein)

 All of the above foods are naturally gluten-free.